Learning Outcomes

 Annual Exemption

 Each individual can give away up to £3,000 per tax year free of IHT.
-If the full exemption is not used in one year, it can be carried forward to the next year only (maximum £6,000 in one year if none used previously).
-The annual exemption applies to the first gifts made in the tax year.
+If the full exemption is not used in one year, it can be carried forward to the next year only, and must be used after the current year’s allowance (maximum £6,000 in one tax year if none used previously).
+The annual exemption applies to the earliest gifts made in the tax year and reduces those transfers before any PET (potentially exempt transfer) is established.
+It can be used alongside the marriage/civil partnership exemption for the same donee to cover any excess, but it cannot be combined with the small gifts exemption for the same recipient in the same tax year.

 Small Gifts Exemption

-Unlimited gifts of up to £250 per recipient per tax year are exempt from IHT, provided the recipient does not also benefit from the annual exemption in the same year.
+Unlimited gifts of up to £250 per recipient per tax year are exempt from IHT, provided that recipient does not also benefit from the annual exemption (or other lifetime exemption) in the same tax year.
+The small gifts exemption cannot cover any amount above £250: if the gift exceeds £250, none of that specific gift qualifies under this exemption, though the annual exemption may be available.

 Normal Expenditure Out of Income